squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 '''Step 3:'''
  i.
-Get TLS Server Hello info, including the server certificate.
+Get TLS Server Hello info from the server, including the server certificate.
  i.
 Validate the TLS server certificate.
  i.
 Evaluate SquidConf:ssl_bump directives and perform the first matching action (splice, bump, or terminate) for the connection.